 To the extent possible, the Organization should make all reasonable efforts to manage the balances of cash in banks so that the deposits in any one bank do not exceed the federally insured limits of \$250,000.
 In addition, the Organization should continue to regularly monitor the financial condition of the institutions in which it maintains its bank accounts.

 CORRECTED MISSTATEMENTS

-Adjusting Journal Entries JE # 1 To correct payroll accrual not posted correctly by client
+urnal Entries JE # 1 yroll accrual not posted correctly by client

-Accrued vacation Payable
+2750 Accrued vacation Payable 4,709.00

-Salaries and Wages
+5000 Salaries and Wages 4,709.00

-Total
+Total 4,709.00 4,709.00

 ADJUSTMENTS PROVIDED BY CLIENT